mlangc/bracket-expression-beautifier/README.md

       )
     )

-Alternatively you can add the beautifier as a dependency to your project.
-If you are using sbt, just add the following line to your build.sbt:
+If you want to add the beautifier as a dependency to your project, you can do so by add the following line to your build.sbt:

-	libraryDependencies += "com.github.mlangc" %% "bracket-expression-beautifier" % "1.0"
+	libraryDependencies += "com.github.mlangc" %% "bracket-expression-beautifier" % "2.0.0"

-## Caveats

-If your input string already contains newlines, you should strip them away before calling the beautifier.
+The library is available for Scala-2.11 and Scala-2.12.